-The financial statements for the District contain no allowance for uncollectible accounts.
+The financial statements for the District do not contain an allowance for uncollectible accounts.
 Uncollectible amounts due for ad valorem taxes and other receivables are recognized as bad debts at the time information becomes available which would indicate the uncollectibility of the particular receivable.
 These amounts are not considered to be material in relation to the financial position or operations of the funds.